elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

    1. Extract the `.wic` file from the `.bz2` archive using [7Zip](https://www.7-zip.org/download.html) or another compression utility

-   2. Download and install [balenaEtcher](https://www.balena.io/etcher/), or [Win32 Disk Imager](https://www.raspberrypi.org/downloads/).
+   2. Download and install [balenaEtcher](https://www.balena.io/etcher/), or [Win32DiskImager](https://www.raspberrypi.org/downloads/).

-   3. Flash the extracted `.wic` file to the SD card
+   3. Flash the extracted `.wic` file to the SD card.

 4. If you are using Linux, use  [balenaEtcher](https://www.balena.io/etcher/), or follow the below bzcat instructions: